Withdrawal | 8 min read

 • Yawning

-Some people may experience more extreme versions of these side effects, especially in cases where the withdrawal takes longer than normal or if you become dehydrated or malnourished during withdrawal.
+Some people may experience more extreme versions of these side effects, especially in cases where the withdrawal takes longer than usual or if you become dehydrated or malnourished during withdrawal.[5]

-Because of those serious complications, it’s important to be prepared to get medical assistance if needed, and you should never go through withdrawal alone.
-There should always be someone nearby who can help you get help if you need it and who can help you monitor your intake of fluids and calories to make the process safer.
+Because of those serious complications, it’s essential to be prepared to get medical assistance if needed, and you should never go through withdrawal alone.
+There should always be someone nearby who can assist you if you need help and who can help you monitor your fluid and calorie intake to make the process safer.

 There is also a small risk of unusual side effects or complications that may arise without warning, especially if you take other medications or have any underlying health conditions that impact your withdrawal or overall health.

-Percocet withdrawal can be dangerous when not managed properly, so it’s a good idea to do your research, buy supplies including easy-to-prepare and eat foods and lots of electrolyte-rich fluids, and make a plan with your friends and family to make sure you have adequate support throughout the process.
+Percocet withdrawal can be dangerous if not managed properly, so it’s a good idea to do your research, purchase supplies, including easy-to-prepare and nutritious foods, plenty of electrolyte-rich fluids, and create a plan with your friends and family to ensure you have adequate support throughout the process.

-If you’re helping someone through Percocet withdrawal and they become extremely agitated, seem to have seizures, or become unresponsive, it’s important to get help immediately.
+If you’re helping someone through Percocet withdrawal and they become highly agitated, seem to have seizures, or become unresponsive, it’s essential to get help immediately.

 Percocet Withdrawal Timeline

-Understanding the timeline for Percocet withdrawal can help you be better prepared when it comes time to go through your withdrawal or help a loved one through theirs.
-It’s important not only to understand the side effects of withdrawal but also how long they should last and when you should expect certain side effects to start.
+Understanding the timeline for Percocet withdrawal can help you be better prepared when it comes time to go through your withdrawal or help a loved one through theirs.[6]
+It’s essential not only to understand the side effects of withdrawal but also how long they should last and when you should expect specific side effects to start.

 Typically, opioid withdrawal lasts between 3 and 7 days and can last up to two weeks in cases of severe addiction, partial relapse, or if withdrawal is intentionally being extended to reduce the severity of symptoms.[7]